Date: 2016 – 2017

 The Bijou Project is an online educational tool designed to assist HIV-positive young men of color (LGBTQ+, age 16 – 24) in their long-term health and HIV management, with the goal of sustained viral suppression.
 Bijou was designed as a collaboration between researchers at University of North Carolina and Impact Marketing + Communications as part of a Ryan White Part D supplemental grant.

 When UNC approached our consultancy to help design and develop a health-management app for this vulnerable audience, we felt it important to create an experience that was comforting, affirming, and empowering.

-Through extensive dialogue with the medical staff on the UNC team and a select group of anonymous target users, we also identified a need to reflect digital spaces already familiar to this young audience while addressing their unique needs of HIV-specific care and wellness.
+Through extensive dialogue with the medical staff on the UNC team and a select group of anonymous target users, we identified a need to reflect digital spaces that were familiar to this young audience while addressing their unique needs of HIV-related care and wellness.